luthilab/IntanLuthiLab/README.md

 Welcome to the IntanLuthiLab repository.

+This repository belongs to the laboratory of Prof. Anita Lüthi, Department of Fundamental Neurosciences, Faculty of Biology and Medicine, University of Lausanne, Switzerland.

 We share openly here the softwares developed in our lab for recording and scoring electrophysiology data with the Intan recording system.
 Our hardware setup contains the following parts from IntanTech (https://intantech.com/):

 C3100 RHD USB interface board